lwmqn/qnode/README.md

 <a name="API_MqttNode"></a>
 ### new MqttNode(clientId, devAttrs)
-Create a new instance of the `MqttNode` class.
+Create a new instance of `MqttNode` class.

 **Arguments:**

 1. `clientId` (_String_): clientId should be a string and should be unique in the network.
-Using the mac address (along with a certain prefix or suffix) as the clientId would be a good idea.
+Using the mac address (along with a prefix or suffix) as the clientId would be a good idea.
-2. `devAttrs` (_Object_): This is an object of device attributes describing the information about the device.
+2. `devAttrs` (_Object_): This is an object to describe information about the device.
 The following table shows the details of each property within `devAttrs`.

 | Property | Type   | Mandatory | Description                     |
 |----------|--------|-----------|---------------------------------|